Cratis/Chronicle/Documentation/clients/dotnet/integration/integration.md

 # Integration

-Since all we do @ Aksio is Event Sourced, connecting with 3rd parties can become a challenge.
+Since Cratis is focused on Event Sourcing, connecting with 3rd parties can become a challenge.
 Most 3rd parties don't offer integration where we can ask for domain events that has occurred in a sequenced manner as we would expect.